RSG: Beating Subgradient Method without Smoothness and Strong Convexity: Preliminaries

-where $f_{slb}$ is a strict lower bound of $f^*$, by Freund and Lu~\citep{2015arXivRobert} but with some striking differences: the left-hand side is the distance of $\w$ to the optimal set in \eqref{eqn:FreundCond} while it is the distance of $\w$ to the $\epsilon$-sublevel set in \eqref{eqn:keyii}; the right-hand side is the objective gap with respect to $f_{slb}$ in \eqref{eqn:FreundCond} and it is the objective gap with respect to $f^*$ in \eqref{eqn:keyii}; the growth constant $\mathcal{G}$ in \eqref{eqn:FreundCond} varies with $f_{slb}$ and $\rho_\epsilon$ in \eqref{eqn:keyii} may depend on $\epsilon$ in general.

 The inequality in~(\ref{eqn:keyii}) is the key to achieve improved convergence by RSG, which hinges on the condition that the first-order optimality residual on the $\epsilon$-level set is lower bounded.
-It is important to note that (i) the above result depends on $f$ rather than the optimization algorithm applied; and (ii) the above result can be generalized to use other norm such as the $p$-norm $\|\w\|_p$ ($p\in(1,2]$) to measure the distance between $\w$ and $\w^\dagger_\epsilon$ (Section \ref{sec:variant}) and use the corresponding dual norm to define the lower bound of the residual in \eqref{eq:bdsubgrad} and \eqref{eq:defrho}.
-This generalization allows us to design mirror decent~\citep{Nemirovski:2009:RSA:1654243.1654247} variant of RSG.
-We defer the details into Section~\ref{sec:variant}.
+It is important to note that (i) the above result depends on $f$ rather than the optimization algorithm applied; and (ii) the above result can be generalized to use other norm such as the $p$-norm $\|\w\|_p$ ($p\in(1,2]$) to measure the distance between $\w$ and $\w^\dagger_\epsilon$ and use the corresponding dual norm to define the lower bound of the residual in \eqref{eq:bdsubgrad} and \eqref{eq:defrho}.
+This generalization allows one to design mirror decent~\citep{Nemirovski:2009:RSA:1654243.1654247} variant of RSG.
 To our best knowledge, this is the first work that leverages the lower bound of the optimal residual to improve the convergence for non-smooth convex optimization.

-In next several sections, we will exhibit the value of $\rho_\epsilon$ for different classes of problems and discuss its impact on the convergence.
+In the next several sections, we will exhibit the value of $\rho_\epsilon$ for different classes of problems and discuss its impact on the convergence.
+In the sequel, we abuse the Big O notation $T=O(h(\epsilon))$ to mean that there exists a constant $C>0$ independent of $\epsilon$ such that $T\leq Ch(\epsilon)$.